 Many councils have a foreign residents’ department or representative who can explain in English how to access council services and advice.

-If they do not have this department most other councils have someone available to help with translation or explain processes in English, although you may need to ask for an appointment to access this service.
+If they do not have this department, many other councils have someone available to help with translation or explain processes in English, although you may need to ask for an appointment to access this service.

-Typically if you need help, you will be directed to to see a social worker (‘trabajador social’) based at your local council who will assess your needs.
+Typically if you need help, you will be directed to see a social worker (trabajador social) based at your local council’s Social Services department (servicios sociales) who will assess your needs.

 Typical common areas of help and guidance available via your local council social workers include:-

 - Teleassistance/personal alarms – care monitoring service

 - Processing requests for long-term home care assistance/dependency care and residential care under Spanish dependency legislation (requires a minimum length of time registered in Spain to qualify – typically to have been registered as living in Spain for five years in total in your life, including at least two continuous years in the period immediately prior to applying).